 Here, we see that an accuracy of 50% in a test dataset which means that 50% of the time our prediction will be correct.

-7. Create trading strategy using the modelOur trading strategy is simply to buy or sell.
+Our trading strategy is simply to buy or sell.
 We will predict the signal to buy or sell using ‘predict’ function.
 Then, we will calculate the cumulative S&P 500 returns for test dataset.
-Next, we will calculate the cumulative strategy return based on the signal predicted by the model in the test dataset.
-Then, we will plot the cumulative S&P 500 returns and cumulative strategy returns and visualize the performance of the KNN Algorithm.

 This is clear from the graph that cumulative S&P 500 returns from 01-Jan-2012 to 01-Jan-2017 are around 10% and cumulative strategy returns in the same period are around 25%.

 The Sharpe ratio is the return earned in excess of the market return per unit of volatility.
 First, we will calculate the standard deviation of the cumulative returns, and use it further to calculate the Sharpe ratio.
-Output:

 The Sharpe ratio of our strategy is 0.78.

-Now, it is your turn to implement the KNN Algorithm!You can tweak the code in the following ways.
+Now, it is your turn to implement the KNN Algorithm!

 - You can use and try the model on the different dataset.